 To achieve this, many things are considered before and during the design process: how is the space to be used? is it mostly aesthetic or functional? what are your family’s routines? what are your passions and needs? what is your budget? what is the scale, color, lighting, etc. of the space? what are the potential installation limitations or possibilities? are there any alternative options that may be better than your initial expectations?
 An alternative use for the space, for instance.

 Design is constantly evolving and changing, with new technology and styles always adding to the plethora of choices.
 This is one of the greatest advantages of working with a designer — designers are continuously learning, researching, and looking for new products and trends to keep up-to-date and ahead of the curve.
 Continuing education seminars and strong vendor relationships help us stay abreast of the latest products.

-At Design Studio 15, we pride ourselves on thinking outside of the box in order to provide the most creative and relevant options and choices.
+We pride ourselves on thinking outside of the box in order to provide the most creative and relevant options and choices.
 We also understand the benefit of multiple perspectives.
 So, while the lead designers may head the projects and develop the concepts, we all work as a team to make sure we think of all possibilities.